 Mather Hospital is participating in a Medicare initiative called the Comprehensive Care for Joint Replacement (CJR) model.
 The CJR model aims to promote quality and financial accountability for care surrounding lower-extremity joint replacement (LEJR) procedures, commonly referred to as hip and knee replacements and/or other major leg procedures.
 Mather Hospital’s participation in the CJR model should not restrict your access to care for your medical condition or your freedom to choose your health care providers and services.
 All existing Medicare beneficiary protections continue to be available to you.
 Read more.

 The CJR model permits hospitals to engage in financial sharing arrangements with other health care providers, who are called CJR Collaborators.
 This helps to further improve quality of care and reduce costs.
-Mather’s CJR Collaborator is Long Island Bone and Joint.
+Mather’s CJR Collaborator is Long Island Bone and Joint, a member of Orlin & Cohen Orthopedic Group.

 Are You Eligible for Joint Replacement Surgery?